papivot/pace-docs/PKS Harbor integration.md

 > `docker ps`
 > `docker exec -it 3655d9703e56 sh`

-where 3655d9703e56 is the container id of the docker ps command output for the alpine container..
+where 3655d9703e56 is the container id of the docker ps command output for the Alpine container.

 > `apk update && apk upgrade && apk add curl && rm -rf /var/cache/apk/*`
 > `exit`